tldr-pages/tldr/pages/linux/instaloader.md

 # instaloader

 > Download pictures, videos, captions, and other metadata from Instagram.
-> NOTE: You will need to provide Instagram login information if you want high-quality media downloads.
+> Note: You will need to provide Instagram login information if you want high-quality media downloads.
 > More information: <https://instaloader.github.io>.

 - Download a profile: